First Drive: 2024 Kona N-Line Shows 190 HP Is All You Really Need

 2024 Hyundai Kona N-Line.
 Photo: Amee Reehal

-A near 200 horsepower subcompact crossover isn’t typical, especially compared to its rivals with similar engines.
-The Nissan Kicks and Kia Seltos offer a 1.6L engine but produce 122 hp and 175 hp, respectively.
+A near 200-horsepower subcompact crossover isn’t typical, especially compared to its rivals with similar engines.
+The Nissan Kicks and Kia Seltos both offer a 1.6L engine, but the Kicks produces 122 hp and the Seltos 175 hp.
 We understand it’s not all about horsepower figures, but it’s a good gauge of potential performance and capabilities.

 2024 Hyundai Kona N-Line side by side